Bi5hop/force-protect/README.md

 ###force-protect

-##IP addresses banning through Apache log analysis and IPTABLES usage
+##IP addresses banning via Apache log analysis and IPTABLES usage
 <br>

 This little script was born as a need to block flooding attacks to my server.
 Basically what it does is analyzing the Apache